nasa/fprime/Svc/Deframer/docs/sdd.md

-   The first _n_ bytes of the packet hold the packet descriptor value `Fw::ComPacket::FW_PACKET_COMMAND` (for a command packet) or `Fw::ComPacket::FW_PACKET_FILE` (for a file packet), serialized as an unsigned value in big-endian byte order.
+   The first _n_ bytes of the packet hold the packet descriptor value `Fw::ComPacket::FW_PACKET_COMMAND` (for a command packet) or `Fw::ComPacket::FW_PACKET_FILE` (for a file packet), serialized as an unsigned integer in big-endian byte order.
    The number of bytes _n_ matches the size of the type defined by the C preprocessor symbol `FwPacketDescriptorType` in the F Prime FSW.